Download this Ebook to generate leads through a partnership marketing strategy.

 Leverage a powerful and intuitive virtual event platform to run virtual events at scale.

 As two businesses who certainly run things differently, it’s best to make it clear in your pitch that you are both aware of this and you have devised a plan to deal with it.
 Once you have jointly set goals for the number of leads or conversions, come up with a list of key performance indicators that can be applied to the partnership marketing itself.

 Here are some KPIs to pitch for an event partnership before, during, and after the event:

 In your pitch, make it clear to the decision-maker that this partnership will benefit both businesses long after the event concludes.
 Detail any potential future partnerships that relate to the content, like a chance to repurpose the content on their own site (blog posts, ebooks, etc).

 Consider any other events that would work well for this partnership and open the door to these possibilities to help the recipient of your pitch see just how beneficial this partnership will be.

 Devise a contract that details your business’s role in the partnership, including what you will provide, when, and the course of action for any issues that arise.
 Be sure to give your partner the opportunity to work on this contract, as well, so the signed document reflects the needs and requirements of each party.

-Now, let’s talk specifically about what you should include in your event partnership agreement.
+Now, let’s talk specifically about what you should write in your event partnership agreement.